-Call a single when the treble has double dodged 4-5 up at the back and is lying behind.
+Call a single when the treble has double dodged 4-5 up at the back and is in fourths place immediately after lying behind.
 The treble then rings Coat Hangers and goes in quick.
 This is repeated four times, called each time when the treble is lying behind.
 In this way the treble repeats the coat hangers and double dodging down over and over again.